Kubernetes - How Finout Calculates K8s Costs

 The hourly node cost is reported as a total cost and represents the cost for CPU and memory resources.
 The problem is that the cloud provider does not provide a CPU/memory breakdown.
 To apportion the costs to CPU and memory costs correctly, Finout specifies a configurable CPU/memory ratio for each resource, cluster or namespace.

-The following formulas are used for calculating the cost of CPU and memory within the node are used to derive this ratio:
+The following formulas are used for calculating the cost of CPU and memory within the node, which are used to derive this ratio:

 The old 50:50 CPU-to-memory ratio for existing accounts is being enhanced to provide better accuracy in cost distribution.
 This balanced split was ideal for average workloads but could result in inaccurate financial reporting when actual resource configurations differ.